abdullohmirzayev/Notes-App/README.md

-It is me firs task so I have same excitement .
+It is me first task so I have same excitement .
 But I can this project easy!